ScalarTensor/Lane-Detection/readme.md

 ### Approach 2 - Average Slope

-Another, more robust way that should work theorhetically would be to predict the x coordinates based on the average slope and solving for it with the average slope and average y and y intercept.
+Another, more robust way that should work theoretically would be to predict the x coordinates based on the average slope and solving for it with the average slope and average y and y intercept.

 ```python
     # Average slope Approach